(An effort at deciphering the letters by his

 Above, left: Gilbert Crittendon (or Crittleton) Brown,

-in the letters.
-Above center: John Madison Brown, brother of W.L.
+"G.C." in the letters.
+Above center: John Madison Brown,

-Brown (probably the "Mat" referred to in the letters).
-Above,
+brother of W.L.
+Brown (probably the "Mat" referred to in the

-preview picture above to see a larger version.
+here or on the preview picture above to see a larger

 Above: Picture made at a family reunion held at the home of